 - Give the contact form a name; say Contact Us

 - Under the Form tab, you can customize the form template following this guide.
-However, I think the default form template is good and you don’t need to modify it
+However, I think the default form template is good; you don’t need to modify it.

-- Switch to Mail tab, check if From, To, and other options available look good in here
+- Switch to the Mail tab, and check if From, To, and other options available look good here.

 - Hit on the Save button to generate a shortcode something like this: [contact-form-7 id="3" title="Contact Us"]

 - Copy the shortcode and create a new page (not a post)